Korean Cucumber Salad (Oi Muchim) – Spicy, Crunchy & Ready in 10 Minutes

 Flavour/Texture: This Korean cucumber salad is slightly crunchy with the feel of sesame seeds dancing around in your mouth.
 The gochugaru adds the much-needed spice with sweet and smoky undertones, while the garlic and sesame oil is pungent and aromatic.

-Ease: Crazy easy.
+Ease: Super easy.
 Love being able to make a salad recipe is crazy easy!
 Slice and mix.
 That’s it!

 Time: Although the recipe calls for approximately 40 minutes, 30 minutes is waiting for the salt to draw out the moisture from the cucumber.
 A crucial step in making this recipe, so don’t skip it!